jtilly/matchingR/README.md

 The package can be useful when the number of market participants is large or when very many matchings need to be computed (e.g. for extensive simulations or for estimation purposes).
 The Gale-Shapley function of this package has successfully been used to simulate preferences and compute the matching with 30,000 participants on each side of the market.

 Matching markets are very common in practice and widely studied by economists.
 Popular examples include
-* the National Resident Matching Program that matches recent graduates from medical school to residency programs at teaching hospitals throughout the United States
+* the National Resident Matching Program that matches graduates from medical school to residency programs at teaching hospitals throughout the United States
 * the matching of students to schools including the New York City High School or the the Boston Public School Match (and many more)
 * the matching of kidney donors to recipients in kidney exchanges.